SunilManika/retailapp/deploy-steps.md

 The deployment script automates the following:

--   Installing unzip, podman, Java 11, OC CLI, and Apache JMeter\
+-   Installing unzip, podman, Java 11, OC CLI, and Apache JMeter.
--   Downloading the Retail App source from GitHub\
+-   Downloading the Retail App source from GitHub.
--   Updating image references to use the user-provided Docker Hub account\
+-   Updating image references to use the user-provided Docker Hub account
--   Building and pushing backend and frontend container images\
+-   Building and pushing backend and frontend container images.
--   Logging in to OpenShift and preparing the target namespace\
+-   Logging in to OpenShift and preparing the target namespace.
--   Deploying backend, frontend, PostgreSQL, and Kubernetes manifests\
+-   Deploying backend, frontend, PostgreSQL, and Kubernetes manifests.
--   Rebuilding the frontend with the actual backend route\
+-   Rebuilding the frontend with the actual backend route.
--   Restarting deployments\
+-   Restarting deployments.
--   Loading database seed data
+-   Loading database seed data.

 ------------------------------------------------------------------------